Breast reconstruction after breast-conserving surgery

+But if you have a large amount of breast tissue removed, you may be offered reconstructive surgery.
 This can improve the appearance of your breasts or make them look more even.
-It can prevent problems developing later on with the appearance of the breast.
+It can prevent problems developing with the appearance of the breast at a later stage.

 - breast reshaping (mastopexy)

 - partial breast reconstruction using your own tissue – this is called a TDAP flap (thoracodorsal artery perforator flap) or LICAP flap (lateral intercostal artery perforator flap)

 - lipomodelling (fat transfer) – this is used to increase the size of the treated breast and to fill any dents.

 Breast reduction and reshaping may be an option if you have larger breasts and need to have part of your breast removed for cancer treatment.